rrabotnik-handshake/py-utils/src/schema_diff/README.md

 ## ⚠️ Limitations

 - **Sampling-based inference:** Types are inferred from sampled records; noisy data can under/over-report unions or presence.
+Use `--all-records` for comprehensive analysis when sampling is insufficient.
 - **Union explosion:** If many distinct types appear (e.g., 20 unique shapes in 20 samples), unions can grow.
 - **SQL dialects:** Postgres + BigQuery DDL covered; other dialects may need regex additions (PRs welcome).
 - **Arrays/structs:** Arrays map to `[elem_type]`; BigQuery `STRUCT<...>` maps to `"object"` only (no deep parsing yet).